mucsci-students/2020fa-420-Schwifty/README.md

 **Rename attribute:** Select from a drop-box of created classes.
 Selecting class and clicking the okay button will open a drop-box of attributes under that class.
 Clicking okay after selecting an attribute will open a prompt to rename the attribute.

-*Each of the following operations will result in the display updating concurrently to changes made.
+*Each of the above operations will result in the display updating concurrently to changes made.

 ## Relate
 **Association - Aggregation - Composition - Generalization:** Select from two drop-boxes of created classes to create the selected relation ship type.

 **Delete Relationship:** Select from two drop-boxes of created classes to delete the relationship between two classes

-*Each of the following operations will result in the display updating concurrently to changes made.
+*Each of the above operations will result in the display updating concurrently to changes made.

 ## Developers
 * Dominic D